 The small contribution which SSGT seeks to make is through:

 The Compass Directory: supporting the development of a directory of voluntary organisations working in the criminal justice sector.
-It is the first directory for this sector in Ireland and is due to be launched in December 2021.
-The directory development process was a partnership between IASIO, the Irish Prison Service, the Probation Service and a number of civil society organisations involved in the support of people who are/were incarcerated and their families.
+It is the first directory for this sector in Ireland and is due to be launched in June 2022.
+The directory was developed through a partnership between IASIO, SSGT, the Irish Prison Service, the Probation Service and a number of civil society organisations which support people who are/were incarcerated and their families.
 It will be managed by IASIO.

-As part of the process of developing the directory, a high level gap analysis was produced by Quality Matters, a summary of which will be launched with the website in December 2021.
+As part of the process of developing the directory, a high level gap analysis was produced by Quality Matters, a summary of which is available here.

 Family Links: Improving rehabilitation and resettlement outcomes for people who are/were incarcerated through supporting a ‘whole family’ approach in the prison and probation systems.
 This will involve working with statutory and voluntary agencies and the approach will be developed over the next few years.